 Depending on the instruction executed, the ALU may affect the values of the Carry (C), Digit Carry (DC) and Zero (Z) bits in the STATUS register.
-The C and DC bits operate as a borrow and digit borrow out bit, respectively, in subtraction.
+The C and DC bits operate as Borrow and Digit borrow out bits, respectively, in subtraction.
 See the SUBWF and ADDWF instructions for examples.